Skip to Main Content

 Cucumbers & Squash

-Instructions: Sow seeds outdoors in 12” diameter hills after the last frost when soil is warm.
-Space hills 6’ apart in all directions.
+Instructions: Sow seeds outdoors in 12"-diameter hills after the last frost when soil is warm.
+Space hills 3' apart in all directions.
 Can also be started indoors 2-4 weeks before the last frost for an earlier harvest.
-Cucumbers benefit from consistent moisture.
+This species benefits from consistent moisture.
 Provide support for vines to save space.

 Sun Preference: Full sun